Pension Planning

 Drawing a UK pension in France is not about:

-• Assuming the PCLS is tax-free (it is not, it is fully taxable as ordinary income)
+• Assuming the PCLS is tax-free (it is not under ordinary French law; it is fully taxable as income)

-• Thinking the DTA provides relief from French taxation on private pensions (it does not)
+• Thinking the DTA provides relief from French taxation on UK State Pension and private pensions (it does not; only government service pensions receive Article 19 protection)

-• Neglecting CSG and CRDS in your tax planning (they add 8.8% on top of income tax)
+• Neglecting CSG and CRDS in your tax planning (they add up to 9.1% on top of income tax)

-• Treating all pensions equally (government pensions are entirely tax-free; private pensions are heavily taxed)
+• Treating all pensions equally (UK government service pensions are fully exempt; UK State Pension and private pensions are heavily taxed unless S1-protected)

 It is about:

-• Understanding that UK government pensions are entirely tax-free in France (under the DTA)
+• Understanding that UK government service pensions are entirely exempt from French income tax and CSG/CRDS under the DTA (Article 19)

-• Calculating that UK private pensions are subject to 40-50% combined tax and social charges
+• Calculating that UK State Pension and private pensions are subject to 30-50% combined tax and social charges in France (unless S1-protected)

-• Distinguishing the treatment of the two pension types and planning accordingly
+• Distinguishing the treatment of the three pension types (government service, State Pension, private) and planning accordingly

-• Deferring PCLS access until lower income brackets if possible
+• Deferring PCLS access until retirement when CGI Article 163 bis II treatment and lower income brackets apply, if possible

 • Ensuring compliance with both HMRC and the Direction Générale des Finances Publiques

-British expats in France who plan carefully around the distinction between government and private pensions, understand the full cost of CSG and CRDS, and defer PCLS access until lower income brackets typically achieve significantly better retirement outcomes than those who treat all pensions identically.
+British expats in France who plan carefully around the distinction between pension types, understand the full cost of CSG, CRDS, and CASA, confirm their S1 form status, and defer PCLS access until lower income brackets typically achieve significantly better retirement outcomes than those who treat all pensions identically.

 Key Points to Remember